akveo/blur-admin/docs/contents/articles/051-sidebar/index.md

 template: article.jade
 ---

-Sidebar is used to provide convenient way of navigation in our application.
+Sidebar is used to provide convenient way of navigation in the application.
 Application support only one sidebar per angular application.
 That means sidebar is basically a singletone object.
 Currently sidebar supports level 1 and 2 sub menus.